 Instructions

-- Heat a little bit of olive oil in a large skillet over medium heat.
+- Heat a little olive oil in a large skillet over medium heat.
 Add the sliced garlic and sauté for 1 minute, stirring constantly.
 Do not brown it.

 - Add the spinach and cover, cooking for about 1 minute.
 Remove the lid and stir, bringing the cooked spinach up and the uncooked spinach closer to the bottom of the pan.